2021 arrests in Jordan: Alleged foreign involvement

 The Jordanian Government stated that there was foreign backing for the plan.

 Journalist Smadar Perry with Yediot Aharonot alleged that the plotters were backed by Saudi Crown Prince Mohammad bin Salman and Abu Dhabi Crown Prince Mohammed bin Zayed Al Nahyan based on information received from a very high-ranking source in Jordan.

-Roy Shaposhnik, an Israeli businessman and friend of Hamzah, said that he had offered use of a private jet to Hamzah's wife and children to allow them to flee Jordan to his home in Europe.
+Roy Shaposhnik, an Israeli businessman and friend of Hamzah, said that he had offered use of a private jet to Hamzah's wife Basmah and children to allow them to flee Jordan to his home in Europe.
 Ammon, a Jordanian media site linked to Jordanian intelligence, said that Shaposhnik was formerly part of Mossad, which Shaposhnik denied.
+It is reported that Shaposhnik did previously work with Erik Prince, and was also previously linked politically with Ehud Olmert.
+However, Shaposhnik stated his offer of assistance was based only on his "close personal friend[ship]" with Hamzah and Hamzah's family.

 Former Deputy Prime Minister Jawad Anani claimed Israel was the foreign country involved in the plot.
+According to some sources, during the trial of Awadhallah and Bin Zaid, "prosecutors reportedly claimed [Hamzah] said Jerusalem was “not one of his priorities at this time” and would be more pliable than Abdullah regarding Palestinian-Israeli peace".
+At the time, this would have been in the interest of Israel.

+Further, Hamzah allegedly sought assurances from Awadhallah that he would receive assistance from Saudi if "something happens" to him in Jordan.

+Dr. Bessma Momani, Professor of Political Science at the University of Waterloo, wrote; "The notion that there are foreign elements to the Jordan/Prince Hamza saga is a distraction.
+Jordanian & Israeli intelligence & military have a strong working relationship".